LTUC/amman-dotnet-401d2/Resources/MVCSetup.md

       options.UseSqlServer(Configuration.GetConnectionString("DefaultConnection")));
 ```

-9. We now setup our app to support depenency Injection, we do this by adding a constructor to our startup class that requires Iconfiguration.
-This is the conde for that:
+9. We now setup our app to support dependency injection, we do this by adding a constructor to our startup class that requires IConfiguration.
+This is the code for that:
 ```
     public Startup(IConfiguration configuration)
      {